-How abortion searches online can be used against you
+How Abortion Searches Online Can Be Used Against You

 But spending millions of dollars on database-building and the local use of high-powered mobile tracking tools may still be more cumbersome for law enforcement agencies than simply reusing data obtained under unrelated subpoenas.
 In 2021, a Wisconsin man's cellphone contents were collected by law enforcement in one county without a warrant and then -- after he was cleared of charges and the case was closed -- the same data was used by law enforcement in a different county for an unrelated case.

-These surveillance tactics are among the reasons cybersecurity researchers are increasing calls to action around abortion data privacy, spotlighting not just general data vulnerabilities around the web, but geolocation-specific data gathered through mobile apps and made available for purchase by third-party data brokers.
+These surveillance tactics are among the reasons cybersecurity researchers are increasing calls to action around the privacy of abortion data, spotlighting not just general data vulnerabilities around the web, but geolocation-specific data gathered through mobile apps and made available for purchase by third-party data brokers.

 Following the Supreme Court's Roe v.
-Wade draft opinion leak, sharp warnings from privacy experts swept across Twitter.
-Electronic Frontier Foundation cybersecurity director Eva Galperin pointed to the resurgence of data privacy concerns in period-tracking apps.
+Wade draft opinion leak in May, sharp warnings from privacy experts swept across Twitter.
+The Electronic Frontier Foundation's cybersecurity director, Eva Galperin, pointed to the resurgence of data privacy concerns regarding apps that track menstrual cycles.

 "If you are in the US and you are using a period tracking app, today is good day to delete it before you create a trove of data that will be used to prosecute you if you ever choose to have an abortion," Galperin tweeted.

-Consumer Reports analyzed eight of the most popular period and fertility apps in 2022 and 2020, finding just three stuck with privacy-protective, local-only data storage and were totally clean of third-party trackers: Drip, Euki and Periodical.
+Consumer Reports analyzed eight of the most popular period and fertility apps in 2022 and 2020, finding that only three -- Drip, Euki and Periodical -- stuck with privacy-protective, local-only data storage and were totally clean of third-party trackers.

 The privacy alarms have been sounding for years.
-In a 2018 DEF CON appearance, a security researcher who goes by Pigeon detailed the extent of surveillance vulnerability among those who seek out information on abortion and called on security researchers to help bolster health privacy efforts.
+In a 2018 Defcon appearance, a security researcher who goes by the name of Pigeon detailed the extent of surveillance vulnerability among those who seek information on abortion and called on security researchers to help bolster health privacy efforts.

 "We have the opportunity to lend our security skills to those disproportionately likely to experience surveillance: those seeking to self-induce abortions by ordering medication online," she wrote in her post.

-A 2020 report by Privacy International highlighted10 methods anti-abortion organizations have used data to target abortion-seekers.
+A 2020 report by Privacy International highlighted 10 methods through which anti-abortion organizations have used data to target abortion seekers.
 Among them are the development of digital dossiers on those seeking pregnancy options and the tactic of integrating with government operations targeting young migrant women.
 The tactics were again called out by University of London researchers in May, in a study detailing how similar data exploitation tactics are employed globally.

 Opting out isn't simple

-Worse still, no data nets are as difficult for abortion-seekers to escape as those of third-party data brokers police buy from.
+Worse still, no data nets are as difficult for abortion seekers to escape than those of the third-party data brokers police buy from.

 Another common tactic for anti-abortion groups is buying Planned Parenthood visitor data collected through corporate geofencing methods.